 Location: Palos Verdes Estates, CA 90274, USA

 This is a popular spot for good reason; it offers an iconic framing of the city and it has just the right amount of people to make you feel like you have company without feeling suffocated.
 You can run, work out, walk your dog, picnic and read, or just sit down and people-watch.
 There is a small parking lot or street parking available, but it does tend to get busy on weekends.

 Location: 100 N Toluca St, Los Angeles, CA 90026

 There’s practically no bad view in Elysian Park, but the one overlooking Dodger Stadium is simply iconic.
 You can also take a short drive to Angels Point further down the road with equally epic views.

 Despite what anyone says about Echo Park, the swan boats offer some of the best LA views of both the city and the park itself.
 With lush greenery, lotus flower beds atop the lake and the Downtown skyline as a backdrop, you’ll get the best of both worlds and have fun doing it.

 Location: 751 Echo Park Ave, Los Angeles, CA 90026

 9. Perch LA

-While most of the vantage points listed above will make Downtown L.A. feel miles away, Perch will make you feel like your soaring amongst the city skyscrapers.
+While most of the Los Angeles viewpoints listed above will make Downtown LA feel miles away, Perch will make you feel like you are soaring amongst the city skyscrapers.
 Get cozy on the plush sofas, sip on delicious cocktails and take in a gorgeous sunset for almost no effort.